brotatotes/bht-automation/bht gen 3/Acts/Chapter 17/Acts 17 29 bht.md

 # Acts 17:29 Commentary Help Text

 ## BHT:
-Being the offspring of God, we must not think that the Godhead is comparable to gold, silver, or stone engravings crafted by human art.
-The apostle Paul makes it clear that these lifeless idols cannot match the magnificence and wisdom of the Creator.
-As he stood amidst the statues of divinities in Athens, he highlighted the profound difference between these sculptures and the true glory of God.
-We should never reduce the infinite and incomparable nature of our Creator to mere physical representations.
+As offspring of God, we ought not think that He can be likened to statues of gold, silver, or stone, graven by art and man's device.
+The apostle highlights the absurdity of paganizing worship with images, when the true Godhead surpasses any human likeness.
+It is far more reasonable to recognize the excellence of humanity, made in God's image, than to attribute divinity to lifeless creations.
+Our finite minds cannot comprehend the greatness of God; attempting to do so only distorts His true glory.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: